A tutorial on how to create a DIY farmhouse beam chandelier for your kitchen or dining room.

 Remove the bracket and pre-drill a 1/8″ hole on each marked spot.

 TIP: If the bolt has black paint worn off during attaching, spray some black paint into a plastic cup.
-Then use a Q-tip to repaint the bolt.
+Then, use a cotton swab to repaint the bolt.

 Attach the other three 5/16’x1-1/2″ screws the same way.

-Remember in step one you determined the location of where the center of your beam will be plus the center of the trusts.
+Remember, in step one you determined the location of where the center of your beam will be plus the center of the trusses.
 You are now going to prep the 2″x6″ wood ceiling support to attach to these marked locations.

-SIDE NOTE: Remember our center point was exactly centered between two trusts, so adjust these steps to fit your space.
+SIDE NOTE: Our center point was centered between two trusses, so adjust these steps to fit your space.

-Place the wood ceiling support onto the ceiling, align the sides of the board on the marked lines.
-But also have the pre-drilled holes aligned for the center of the trusts.
+Place the wood ceiling support onto the ceiling and align the sides of the board on the marked lines.
+Also have the pre-drilled holes aligned for the center of the truss.